GEBC Kids Online

 Then, follow up with the fun activities below!

-Two sheets of paper and something to write with
+Six or more paper plates (or sheets of paper), and something to write with

 What You Do